Fire

 Entry requirements are subject to frequent change.

-You need to carefully consider the safest means and route to depart.
-Roads may be crowded, exposed to military action or have damage, including to bridges and facilities.
-Plan for delays at land border crossings.
-Expect disruption to travel and changes at short notice.
-Make sure you have an adequate supply of food, water, medication and fuel.
+Ensure you have an adequate supply of food, water, medication, and fuel.
 Use your judgement to decide the best time and safest means of exit.
-If you judge it's safe to leave Ukraine and you're travelling by road, check the entry requirements for where you are travelling to, such as Poland, Romania, Moldova, Slovakia and Hungary for more information.
+If you judge it's safe to leave Ukraine and travel by road, check the entry requirements for where you travel, such as Poland, Romania, Moldova, Slovakia and Hungary, for more information.
 Be aware that some borders may close without notice.
 Any travel options you pursue are taken at your own risk.

 If you judge it’s safe to leave Ukraine, see the following websites on land border crossing wait times and rules on border crossing points: